plomgrading/plom/doc/source/hw_processing.md

 # Processing homework

-This document outlines how we might use WebPlom (not legacy) to mark homework.
+This document outlines how we might Plom to mark homework.
 The main issue here is that homework (say uploaded by students to an LMS like Canvas) are **not** structured.
 A typical homework pdf will not contain an ID-page nor will it have questions neatly arranged so that we know (with certainty) what precisely is on